 How does an ICHRA work?

 If you’re new to offering an ICHRA, we can help.
-At PeopleKeep, we’re experts on HRA administration and help thousands of employers reimburse their employees through our hassle-free software solution every day.
+At PeopleKeep, we’re experts on HRA administration and help thousands of employers reimburse their employees daily through our hassle-free ICHRA administration software.

-Regardless of how you choose to administer your ICHRA, the following steps will apply.
+Regardless of how you choose to administer your ICHRA, the following steps and information apply.

 Here’s a four-step breakdown of the process: